Bachelor of Science in Nursing: RN to BSN

 Upon completion of the option, the graduate:

-- Demonstrates pursuit and application of knowledge, respect for diversity, application of principles of critical thinking and scientific reasoning and informed moral and ethical decision making.
+- Demonstrates pursuit and application of knowledge, respect for diversity, application of principles of critical reasoning, and informed moral and ethical decision-making.

-- Applies strategies to manage issues of professional nursing practice in a global health-care environment.
+- Applies strategies to manage issues of professional nursing practice in a diverse and global health care environment.

-- Engages in caring nurse-client relationships using therapeutic nursing interventions, effective communications, and critical thinking to affect optimal client outcomes.
+- Engages in caring nurse-client/patient relationships using effective therapeutic nursing interventions, evidenced-base practice, communication and critical reasoning to optimize client/patient and population outcomes.

-- Functions in professional nursing roles as a member of interdisciplinary teams.
+- Functions in professional nursing roles as a member of inter- and intra- professional teams.

 Information regarding tuition and fees is available online at: http://www.ecu.edu/cs-admin/financial_serv/cashier/tufee.cfm.